 (CNN) — A sweet treat has turned potentially deadly for dozens of people in multiple states.

-At least four people have died — in a fifth case tests are pending — after eating caramel apples that may have been infected with Listeria monocytogenes.
+At least five people have died after eating caramel apples that may have been infected with Listeria monocytogenes.

-Some 28 people have become infected with the deadly bacterium in 10 different states according to the Centers for Disease Control and Prevention.
+Some 29 people have become infected with the deadly bacterium in 10 different states, according to the Centers for Disease Control and Prevention.

 Of the people who have gotten sick, nine were pregnant.
 Pregnant women are 10 times more likely to get listeriosis after eating infected food.

 Of the rest of the cases, three were children who were otherwise healthy, the CDC said.

 Symptoms of listeriosis infection include muscle aches, headache, stiff neck, confusion, loss of balance, fever, and convulsions.
 Typically, symptoms begin three to 70 days after eating the tainted food.